heilaaks/snippy/docs/dev/SCRIBBLING.md

     TERMS

-    attribute : Field that is part of the content. category  : Defines content category which can be 'snippet' or 'solution' parameter : Parameter in URL that defines for example filtering criteria for HTTP request.
+    attribute : Field that is part of the content. field     : Field that is part of the content. category  : Defines content category which can be 'snippet' or 'solution' parameter : Parameter in URL that defines for example filtering criteria for HTTP request.